panzerdp/dmitripavlutin.com/posts/172-typescript-function-type/index.md

 ## 1. TypeScript function type

 Functions in JavaScript/TypeScript are [first-class objects](https://developer.mozilla.org/en-US/docs/Glossary/First-class_Function).
-You can assign functions to variables, use functions as arguments to other functions, or even return functions.
+You can assign functions to variables, use functions as arguments to other functions, and even return functions.

 Knowning how to type functions in TypeScript is a must if you want to pass around functions as objects.

 Let's start with a simple case: a function that sums 2 numbers and returns the sum.

-Here's how the function in plain JavaScript:
+Here's the function in plain JavaScript:

 ```javascript
 // JavaScript